Antisocial Behaviour and Hate Incident Policy

 - The complainant does not support action

-If the ASB Officer is considering closing the case, they will advise the victim/witness at the point of the 2-month monthly contact and set out why they are considering closing the case.
-Following the discussion, the ASB Officer will make a decision to close or monitor further and advise the victim/witness how long they will monitor for.
+If the Officer is considering closing the case, they will advise the victim/witness at the point of the 2-month monthly contact and set out why they are considering closing the case.
+Following the discussion, the Officer will decide to close or monitor further and advise the victim/witness how long they will monitor for.
 This should be for no longer than 1 month.
-If there are still no opportunities to progress the case, the officer will discuss closing the case with the ASB Team Manager.
+If there are still no opportunities to progress the case, the Officer will discuss closing the case with the relevant Team Manager.

-While all ASB reports that progress to a case investigation will be investigated fully, there may be cases where there is little action that we can take in response to a complaint.
+While all ASB and Hate Incident reports that progress to a case investigation will be investigated fully, there may be cases where there is little action that we can take in response to a complaint.
 For example, if there are counter allegations and no supporting evidence from either party.

 Stage 4 – Interventions.